 Nutrition in Quinoa

-Quinoa is a highly nutritious grain that was a staple in the diet of the ancient Incas.
+Quinoa used in this salad is a highly nutritious grain that was a staple in the diet of the ancient Incas.
 It has a delicious flavor and a light, fluffy texture.
 It’s also packed with protein!

 Quinoa is packed with essential nutrients — and has a high nutritional value, according to a 2009 review in “Advances in Food and Nutrition Research.”